 Perks of the Initiative

-Participants who complete the courses and community entrepreneurs who wish to start high-impact, sustainable firms in the Inland Empire will be eligible for funding for prototype development and pilot testing.
+Participants who complete the courses and community entrepreneurs who wish to start high-impact, sustainable firms in the Inland Empire will be eligible for prototype development and pilot testing funding.

 “We are grateful to the Irvine Foundation for its generous support that will allow us to create a pipeline of sustainability-focused technology startups launched by a racially and gender diverse pool of Inland Empire entrepreneurs,” said Rosibel Ochoa, associate vice chancellor of technology partnerships at UCR and program director.
 “Based on our experience of five years working with high-tech entrepreneurs in the region, we are confident that this robust pipeline of sustainable, diverse startups will also attract investment capital and lead to the creation of good quality jobs for our community.”

-The objective is to spread the platform to additional areas of development and demand, such as sustainable energy generation and accessible health care, once the programme is wholly constructed.
+Once the program is wholly constructed, the objective is to spread the platform to additional areas of development and demand, such as sustainable energy generation and accessible health care.

 One of the programmatic parts of the OASIS Innovation Hub is the OASIS Accelerator.
 OASIS, or Opportunity to Advance Sustainability Innovation and Social Inclusion, is a public-private collaboration founded by UCR to stimulate regional economic growth in the Inland Empire via research translation, entrepreneurship, and workforce development.